 Calling All Bass Players

-Come join us on Friday, March 25th and Saturday March 26th for the fourth annual UT Bass Festival!
+Come join us on Friday, March 24th and Saturday, March 25th for the fifth annual Utah Tech Bass Festival!
 Bassists of all ages and skill levels are invited to participate.
 Topics will cover both double bass and bass guitar.
 The UT Bass Festival is an opportunity to get inspired as bassists.
 The day includes sessions dedicated to bass technique, history, and repertoire, as well as masterclasses and performances with faculty and guest artists.

-Organized by Dr. Robert Matheson, the 2022 UT Bass Festival will take place on the UT campus at the Eccles Fine Art Center in beautiful Saint George, UT.
+Organized by Dr. Robert Matheson, the 2023 UT Bass Festival will take place on the Utah Tech University campus at the Eccles Fine Art Center in beautiful Saint George, UT.
 The event will begin with a faculty recital on Friday evening, followed by a Saturday full of bass-related performances, classes, and ensemble playing.

-Our guest artists this year are Cielito de Jesus-Holben and Tyler Williams.
-Cielito is an in-demand performer and educator who currently lives and works in Southern California.
-Tyler Williams is a first-call bassist in the Las Vegas music scene.
-He has worked with jazz legends such as Peter Erskine and was the music director of Le Rêve at the Wynn Las Vegas.
+Our guest artists this year are Dr. Matt Hare and Tyler Williams.
+Dr. Hare is a performer and educator who lives and works in Southern California where he teaches at University of California, Irvine.
+Tyler Williams is an in-demand bassist and music director joining us from Las Vegas.

 Dr. Robert Matheson